Getting Started - Logging In

 Adding a link to a document in a post or on a page is similar to adding a hyperlink because you will add a link to the document’s URL.

-Save a PDF of the document (or a Word or Excel document) to your Media Library, then go to the Media Library and click on the name of the document.
+Save a PDF of the document (this is preferred for readability, as opposed to saving a document in Word or Excel format) to your Media Library, then go to the Media Library and click on the name of the document.
 In the right-hand column in the Media Library, click on “Copy URL,” which will put the URL of the document on your clipboard.

 Navigate to the post (or page) where you want to insert the link.